Skip to main content

 GRADES 11-12

-PREREQUISITE: Students who have successfully completed FREN101, or students who have successfully completed French 3 with a final school mark of 95+ AND a French 3 teacher recommendation, may enroll in this course.
+Prerequisite: Students who have successfully completed FREN101, or students who have successfully completed French 3 with a final school mark of 95+ AND a French 3 teacher recommendation, may enroll in this course.

 This advanced level course is designed for students who wish to refine their French language skills through immersive and interactive activities.
 The course integrates conversation, cultural exploration, and written composition, all conducted primarily in French.
 Students will explore the diverse cultures of the Francophone world while developing their ability to communicate fluently and write analytically and creatively.